 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Thoughts of hurting yourself or others, violent or impulsive behavior
+- Thoughts of hurting yourself or others, worsening depression, unusual behavior

 If you notice these less serious side effects, talk with your doctor:

 If you notice other side effects that you think are caused by this medicine, tell your doctor